 Why study at Roehampton

-- An unrivalled choice and variety of modules offers the chance to study everything from Chaucer to Zadie Smith
+- An unrivalled choice and variety of modules, giving you the chance to study everything from Shakespeare to Neil Gaiman

-- The opportunity to study Children’s Literature at every level of the degree
+- The chance to study Children’s Literature at every level of the degree

 - Literature & Cinema

 You’ll gain the skills you need to succeed in:

 - Arts and events management